Delaware Governor's Mansion: Significance

-The Governor's House holds great architectural significance as an exemplary surviving specimen of high-quality 18th century residences in Delaware.
+The Governor's House holds architectural significance as an exemplary surviving specimen of high-quality 18th century residences in Delaware.
 It has been diligently preserved as an essential component of the State museum system, which aims to showcase representative Delaware houses from different eras and socioeconomic strata.

-Charles Hillyard (1759-1814), the builder of this historic structure, belonged to the fourth generation of a prosperous landowning family that actively participated in the government, social, and economic affairs of Kent County, Delaware.
+Charles Hillyard (1759–1814), the builder of this historic structure, belonged to the fourth generation of a prosperous landowning family that actively participated in the government, social, and economic affairs of Kent County, Delaware.
 The lineage's progenitor, Charles Hillyard, obtained a warrant in 1683 for a substantial landholding spanning 3,000 acres.
 The sole surviving proof of the Proprietor's visit to the town is a document signed in Dover.

 Supported by local tradition, geographical circumstances, and the owner's known abolitionist views, this house is believed to have served as a stop on the renowned "Underground Railroad."
 In George Alfred Townsend's novel, The Entailed Hat (published in 1884), it is depicted as the site of an attempted abduction by Patty Cannon's gang.
 This widely-known novel has fostered a tradition asserting that Mrs. Cannon discharged a gunshot through the north door.

 Furthermore, since 1965, the Governor's House has acquired additional significance as the official residence of Delaware's governors.

 Over the years, this house has been home to notable Delaware families.
 Charles Hillyard, the original builder, was the son-in-law of William Killen, Delaware's first Chancellor.

 Additionally, this historic dwelling once served as the residence of Mrs. Vera Davis, Delaware's pioneering female legislator.